lexy-ai/lexy/docs/docs/installation.md

 OPENAI_API_KEY=<your-openai-api-key>
 ```

 Do this before building your docker containers.
-Or, if you've already run `docker-compose up`, you can run the
+Or, if you've already run `docker compose up`, you can run the
 following to rebuild the server and worker containers.

 ```shell